isabella232/ios-video-introduction/readme.md

 }
 ```

-This is where we add remote video to the view.
+This is where we add the remote video stream to the main view, as a subview, once the video chat has been established.

+## Running the app on your device
+If you don't already have an apple developer account, you can go and sign up for one at the [apple developer portal](https://developer.apple.com/).
+Once you have an account you can login to your account in Xcode.
+If you are yet to deploy an iOS app from Xcode to your iOS device, you will need to press 'play' in Xcode to run your iOS app and then navigate to

+Settings > General > Device Management > Your Developer Account

+on your iOS device.
+Once there you will be able to allow apps to be deployed and run on your iOS device.

 That's really all there is to it.
 Download the SDK and give it a spin!

+**Got questions?
+Just ask!**